English Boost Program

 How much does it cost to study in the English Boost Program?

-Tuition for the English Boost Program in 2019 is $5,080* (Canadian dollars), plus ancillary fees.
+Tuition for the English Boost Program is $5,080* (Canadian dollars), plus ancillary fees.

 Space is limited, and to secure a place in the program, tuition must be paid and received in full.
 Payment instructions will be sent by a member of the WELC team after an offer is extended.